 Here is our list of 27 fun things to do in Manchester with kids.

-1. Explore Manchester by Hop-On Hop-Off Bus
+1. Manchester Hop-On Hop-Off Bus Tour

 Get to know Manchesters on the sightseeing hop on hop off bus and take your kids to multiple places if you can’t decide where to go.